 What are Paper Wasps?

-Paper wasps get their common name from the paper-like material out of which they make their nests.
-Paper wasps are sometimes called umbrella wasps, after the shape of their distinctive nests.
+They get their common name from the paper-like material out of which they make their nests.
+These wasps are sometimes called umbrella wasps, after the shape of their distinctive nests.

 - Color: Brownish with yellow markings; a few species with reddish markings